frappe/bench/README.md

 If you want to develop ERPNext or any Frappe App, you can omit the "--setup-production" part from the command.

+Note: If you are using a DigitalOcean droplet or any other cloud provider's vps, make sure it has >= 1gb of ram or has swap setup properly.

 Manual Install
 --------------